-LABEL DESCRIPTION Current Time and Da Current Time and Date Current Time This field displays the present time of your Zyxel Device.
+LABEL DESCRIPTION Current Time and Dat te Current Time This field displays the present time of your Zyxel Device.
 Current Date This field displays the present date of your Zyxel Device.
-Time and Date Setup Time and Date Setup Manual Select this radio button to enter the time and date manually.
+Time and Date Setup Manual Select this radio button to enter the time and date manually.
 If you configure a new time and date, time zone and daylight saving at the same time, the time zone and daylight saving will affect the new time and date you entered.
 When you enter the time settings manually, the Zyxel Device uses the new setting once you click Apply .
 New Time (hh:mm:ss) This field displays the last updated time from the time server or the last time configured manually.
 When you set Time and Date Setup to Manual , enter the new time in this field and then click Apply .